panox/WDI_project_two_pmdb/README.md

 * Using the founation_and_overides.scss file and changing the values of the sass variables
 * Trying to match my mockups
+* Getting foundation fonts to work on heroku

 ### what would you have done differently if you had to do it again